electron-react-boilerplate/docs/docs/installation.md

 ## Run

 Start the app in the `dev` environment.
-This starts the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hot-module-replacement/#enabling-hmr) mode and starts a webpack dev server that sends hot updates to the renderer process:
+This starts the main process with hot updates using [**electronmon**](https://github.com/catdad/electronmon) and the renderer process in [**hot-module-replacement**](https://webpack.js.org/guides/hot-module-replacement/#enabling-hmr) mode and starts a webpack dev server that sends hot updates to the renderer process:

 ```bash
 npm start